pitastrudl/wekanwiki/Chromebook.md

 ## Installing Wekan Snap to Chromebook

-Installing to Asus Chromebook C223NA-GJ0007 11.6" laptop, that is cheapest available at local shop, did cost 199 euro.
+Installing to Asus Chromebook C223NA-GJ0007 11.6" laptop, that was cheapest available at local shop, did cost 199 euro.

 ### 1) Install Linux Beta